popsolutions/openventilator/06_Accessories/README.md

 ## The Marriott Aerosol Extractor Concept
 https://youtu.be/XA6EGgDhX24
 Excellent idea to extract contaminated air away from patients in the IC when the mask/intubation needs to be taken off.
-Contains no active parts, uses building extraction.
+Contains no active parts, but uses the building's air extraction.